 I had been closed off.
 Anger had hardened my heart.
 And I believed the lie that the hard shell I had so carefully built, was protecting me from any more hurt.
 But, in reality, this self-forged wall was was suffocating the life force right out of me.
 The practice of Soul Yoga integrated my senses, softened my heart and brought me into the present moment where I found His love and grace waiting for me.

 My expectations melted away and I was met with His reality.

-Through experiential worship and meditation, Holy yoga continues to draw me into His reality, and that’s why you’ll find me practicing or leading from my mat on a weekly basis.
+That’s why you’ll find me practicing or leading from my mat on a weekly basis.